syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Saves the document to disk.
 document.Save("PopupAnnotation.pdf");
-//Close the document.
 document.Close(true);

 {% endhighlight %}

-{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
+{% highlight vb.net tabtitle="VB.NET" %}

 'Creates a new PDF document.
 Dim document As New PdfDocument()
-'Creates a new page.
+'Creates a new page
 Dim page As PdfPage = document.Pages.Add()
-'Creates a new rectangle.
+'Creates a new rectangle
 Dim rectangle As New RectangleF(10, 40, 30, 30)

 'Creates a new popup annotation.